BlenderAid/Asset-Flinger/README.md

 > Note to *Windows* and *Linux* users, if you want to move the Thumbnailer to a different location, move the whole folder because it contains required hidden files. *Mac* users are free to move their single Thumbnailer wherever they want.

 5 .
-Try to drag your .obj from Your Asset Library to the Thumbnailer like shown in the video
+Try to drag your .obj from Your Asset Library to the Thumbnailer like shown in the video.
+A nice thumbnail should be rendered.

+> In Linux, if you can't drag the .obj on top of the .py file, you might need to right-click the .py-file and make it executable

 6 .
 Done, everything should work nicely!